sriramab/gamamanual/WikiOnly/DevelopingExtensions/CreatingAReleaseOfGama.md

 You can additionally create an icon (`Model.icns`) for these files, which needs to reside in `Gama.app/Contents/Resources` next to `icon.icns`.
 An example of icon is available in the plugin `msi.gama.application/macosx`.

 ## Configure your IDE in order to allow multi-platform builds

-This is works not only with the Mars release, but also previous releases, as well.
-* Open Window/Preferences.
+* Open Eclipse Preferences
-* Find PDE/Target Platform
+* Navigate to Plugin Development Environment/Target Platform
 * Select your (active) target platform
 * Click Edit
 * Click Add